arnoson/hydra-midi/README.md

 ### Accessing midi values directly

 `note()` and `cc()` do not directly return the corresponding values.
 Instead they return a function.
-This is useful for usage as a parameter as the the values are updated automatically:
+This is useful for usage as a parameter as the values are updated automatically:

 ```js
 // The color will get updated as soon as the value of CC40 changes.